-2024 Diversity Research Supplement Award - Opportunity List as of September 13, 2023
+2024- 2025 Diversity Research Supplement Award - Opportunity List

 The following individuals are current or former Career Development Award recipients and current faculty members in dermatology departments or divisions.
 Each has provided an opportunity for a medical student to work on a 6-12-week research project sponsored by a DF Diversity Research Supplement Award (DRSA).
 Medical students may contact DF office for the email addresses for these individuals, to inquire further about a short-term research opportunity.
-Please note, eligible individuals may apply for the DRSA regardless of whether they provided an opportunity for this list.
+Please note, this list is not limited to those mentioned, eligible individuals may apply for the DRSA regardless of whether they provided an opportunity for this list.